-2. Get a zip-line driven adrenaline rush
+2. Get a zip line driven adrenaline rush

-Loterie Farm, close to the top of St. Maarten’s highest point Pic Paradis, is home to the Fly Zone Xtreme.
+Loterie Farm, close to the top of St. Maarten’s highest point Pic Paradis, is home to the Fly Zone Xtreme St Maarten zip line.
 How can we not do something with extreme in the name?
-In fact, we love the rush we get from this zip-line and obstacle course so much, we’ve done the course on three of our four trips to St. Maarten.
-It starts out with a bus ride up the mountain and immediately sends you sailing over the treetops to get your heart immediately racing.
+In fact, we love the rush we get from this zip line and obstacle course so much, we’ve done the course on three of our four St. Maarten vacations and it’s one of our very favorite things to do in St Martin.

 The Fly Zone Xtreme tour leaves Tuesday – Sunday at 10am, 12pm, and 2pm.
 Closed Mondays.
 Reservations are not accepted and the course is on a first come first serve basis, so get there early to guarantee your spot.
-The cost is €55 per person and you must be 18 years or older.
+The cost is €60 per person and you must be 18 years or older.
 The tours lasts 2 hours and you must wear close toed shoes.

 3. Zoom down the world’s steepest zip-line

-Rainforest Adventures at St. Maarten’s Rockland Estate just opened the world’s steepest zip-line in November 2017.
+Rainforest Adventures at St. Maarten’s Rockland Estate opened the world’s steepest zip-line in November 2017.
 Dubbed The Flying Dutchman, the zip-line drops 1050 feet over 2800 feet of cable and is a pure adrenaline rush at 56 miles per hour.